wennergr/scripts/README.md

 # scripts
-Collection of good to have bash scritps
+Collection of good to have everyday scripts